Introducing our new bioinformatics protocols

 As a biologist, you probably know that the key to good data analysis is the selection and use of appropriate software.
 Owing to the increasing complexity of biological data, the number of tools typically required to perform an analysis is constantly growing, rendering the selection of software even more difficult.
 Indeed, finding the best series of tools that match your analysis criteria is challenging.

-Access pipelines in an easy way
+Access protocols in an easy way

 How it is useful: getting an overview of the start of the art in the field of bioinformatics analyses.
-With extracted pipelines, you broaden your knowledge and have a unique place to find the best solutions.
+With extracted protocols, you broaden your knowledge and have a unique place to find the best solutions.

-Visualize and customize pipelines
+Visualize and customize protocols

 Clicking on the question mark next to the tool’s name opens an information box about the tool.
 If you want to learn more, click on the tool’s name (in blue) to reach the tool’s full page.